Right now, as I type this, you could be leaving money on the table because you’ve overlooked long-tail keywords in your niche.

 In Chris Anderson’s book The Long Tail, he explains that some markets online could be really small — but also profitable.
 Niching down can work in your favor if there is a demand for what you sell.

 Long-tail keywords help you go after topics that don’t have the highest search volume, but that attract extremely relevant traffic.
+(You’ll find this is also true when you perform YouTube keyword research.)

 For example, you might want to work your way from: